 - Uncheck Sync Contacts and Sync Calendar

-In today’s fast-paced world, it is very important to have a high performing phone that can cope up with the demands of the fast world.
-However, if you are recently observing that your Android gadgets are performing under, then you can try a few easy tips to speed up Android performance instantly and keep your fast-paced life on the track.
+In today’s fast-paced world, it is imperative to have a high performing phone that can cope with the fast world’s demands.
+However, if you are recently observing that your Android gadgets are performing under, then you can try a few easy tips to speed up Android performance instantly and keep your fast-paced life on track.